faizancodes/COVID-19-X-Ray-Classification/README.md

 ## Findings

 As you can see, it is very difficult to differentiate between the occurence of the two diseases from a normal x-ray.
+In fact, ~20 million radiology reports contain clinically significant errors, where 10% play a role in patient deaths.

 ![xray graphic](https://user-images.githubusercontent.com/43652410/83683191-fddb7080-a5b2-11ea-8957-16e59a7e03ea.jpg)